shivamparihar12/shivamparihar12/README.md

 - Currently learning Go (because who doesn’t love a good gopher?)
 - Open to collaborating on anything that piques my interest (or yours!)
 - You can reach me: [LinkedIn](https://www.linkedin.com/in/shivam-parihar/)
 - Just in case I pique your interest, here's my [Resume](https://drive.google.com/file/d/1NvQLPgwKcJD0M44jr-Yo7Bl-4uQPQkTu/view?usp=sharing).
 Yes, I am looking for work.
+But GitHub speaks for me too, so this resume link might be redundant.
+Even this sentence is redundant.
+Ahh :cry I think I should probably stop here before I ramble on forever.